lane-willis/notes/classes/quotes.md

    * This is why false love and true betrayal can be studied in tandem.
 * You are never more free than you are honest.
 * I need to protect my wife from others, but also from MYSELF.
 My harsh words will hurt more than anyone else's.
 Good word here.
+* We get into trouble when we teach gender by stereotype.
+This doesn't serve us well.